talkowski-lab/rCNV2/analysis/gene_scoring/README.md

 This process was executed identically to gene-level disease association analyses, described in detail [here](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/genes/#gene-based-burden-test-procedure), with the following exceptions:
 1. CNVs restricted to ≤5Mb and ≤10 genes to better isolate gene-specific effect sizes
-2. Deletion CDS overlap increased from 10% to 50% to enrich for true loss-of-function effects
+2. Deletion and duplication CDS overlap increased to 100% to enrich for true loss-of-function and copy-gain effects
-3. Duplication CDS overlap increased from 75% to 100% to enrich for true copy-gain effects

 ### 2a.
 Empirical Bayes estimation of prior effect sizes

-We next empirically estimated the average effect size and variance expected for true dosage-sensitive genes and true dosage-insensitive genes based on the rCNV data in this study.
+We next empirically estimated the average effect size expected for true dosage-sensitive genes and true dosage-insensitive genes based on the rCNV data in this study.

 We computed the median odds ratio and variance across these gold-standard genes (described below), and used those values as priors for subsequent steps.